AbhijeetKrishnan/abhijeetkrishnan.github.io/_posts/2021-05-16-elementalizing-names-for-breaking-bad.md

 * the same element can be assigned to multiple cast members (e.g. in S2E7 'Negro y Azul', `Ar` is assigned to both actor Aaron Paul and producer Stewart A. Lyons)
 * elements don't cross name boundaries (e.g. `Ar` cannot be assigned to Cynthia Rodgers)
-* case doesn't matter - wherever the symbol gets assigned, the first letter is capitalized and the rest are in lowercase
+* case doesn't matter - wherever the symbol gets assigned, the first letter is capitalized, and the rest are in lowercase

 The problem then is to assign elemental symbols (e.g. `H`, `Li`, `Na`) to a list of cast member